QuentinRa/blog.quentinra.dev/programming/web/android/_general/index.md

 <div class="row row-cols-md-2"><div>

 You can develop Android apps with many frameworks such as React Native or Electron which uses JavaScript/HTML.
-This course is about **Android development in Kotlin** while Java could also be used.
+This course is about **Android development in Kotlin** while you could use Java too.

-> Kotlin is recommended over Java by Google since 2019.
+> Google recommends using Kotlin over Java since 2019.

 **References**